sigilante/nockup/README.md

 ### From Script

-> 🚨 **Important**:  During pre-release development, this will fail due to hash mismatches on the binaries.
+> 🚨 **Important**:  During pre-release development, this will fail due to hash mismatches on the a binaries.
 Use the "From Source" instructions instead.

 Prerequisites: Rust toolchain (`rustup`, `cargo`, &c.), Git.